-Veterans Florida has partnered with Monster.com to launch a new career site geared to connecting transitioning veterans with Florida jobs and helping them plan and manage their separation from the military
+Veterans Florida has launched a new career site geared to connecting transitioning veterans with Florida jobs and helping them plan and manage their separation from the military

 When evaluating and deciding where to move after completing their military service, transitioning veterans place a high emphasis on employment opportunity.
 Securing a well-paying job and receiving skills training typically lie at the top of transitioning veterans’ list of concerns.

 Given Florida’s many strengths, the state should be on every transitioning veteran’s radar.
 It is considered the most veteran-friendly state in the nation and among the reasons for the high ranking is the state’s strong business climate (it’s rated #2 for “best state for business”), the large number of job openings in fields aligned with skills that veterans acquire and hone through their military service, and resident employers’ high level of interest in hiring and training veterans.

 According to Enterprise Florida, the principal economic development organization for Florida, the state ranks first in the nation for its aviation and aerospace manufacturing workforce (2,000 aerospace and aviation companies innovate and manufacture in the state); second for space and defense systems manufacturing, aerospace and products and parts manufacturing, and manufacturing and logistics infrastructure; third for high-tech establishments and pharmaceutical and medicine manufacturing businesses; and fifth for highest number of logistics and distribution jobs.
 The state’s high-tech economy includes more than 750,000 defense-related jobs.